 Welcome!
 This is my home page, a (somewhat antiquated) little virtual hub

-to recreation, interest, research activities and internet work.
-My work has brought me to Doha, where I work for the Qatar Museums Authority; previously I spent about 12 years in Oxford.
-But my appreciation of the natural environment was instilled in my childhood when I was brought up mainly in Hagley in Worcestershire, where it is quite rural, and very peaceful.
+Living in an urbanized desert has heightened my appreciation of the natural environment, which was instilled in my childhood, being brought up mainly in Hagley in Worcestershire, where it is quite rural and very peaceful.

 You can climb up the local Clent hills and take in some great views.
 If it is quite clear, then you can see the Malverns, the area much